 The Agency acts as the workforce One-Stop Operator for the area, funded by WIOA monies through the Eastern Kentucky Concentrated Employment Program.
-The role requires full coordination of activities with such agencies as the Office of Employment and Training, Department of Vocational Rehabilitation, Department for the Blind, Job Corps, Commonwealth Education Opportunity Center, Adult Education and Literacy, and the Big Sandy Community and Technical College of the Kentucky Community and Technical College System.
+The role requires full coordination of activities with such agencies as the Office of Employment and Training, Department of Vocational Rehabilitation, Job Corps, Commonwealth Education Opportunity Center, Adult Education and Literacy, and the Big Sandy Community and Technical College of the Kentucky Community and Technical College System.